mgencur/seam-revisited/jboss-seam-parent/examples/rss/readme.txt

     mvn jboss:hard-deploy

+* Open this URL in a web browser: http://localhost:8080/seam-rss

 To deploy the example to Tomcat with Embedded JBoss, follow these steps:

 * In the example root directory run: